Letran Squires basketball: 2024-present: New era

 The Squires were ready to defend their title once again.
 In the eliminations, the Squires clinched a playoff berth after defeating the Arellano Braves in the second round.
 But the Perpetual Junior Altas denied them of first seed.
 In the playoffs, the La Salle Green Hills Greenies forced a deciding Game 2 against the Squires.
 On the next game, Daniel Padilla missed a buzzer beater to deny a third consecutive Finals appearance for the Squires.
 After the season, Willie Miller stepped down as Squires' head coach due to a policy from Converge FiberXers of the PBA, which prohibits any member of their coaching staff from concurrently holding a head coaching position with another team.
 However, Letran officials retained him as team consultant.
 Later on, Letran hired former UE Junior Warriors mentor Andrew Estrella as the new head coach for the Squires.
 Letran standouts Basti Reyes and Daniel Padilla then committed to join the Mapúa Cardinals for their collegiate career, while Mythical team member Jhuniel Dela Rama committed to join the San Sebastian Stags.

+In 2025, the Squires finished the eliminations with 7 wins and 6 losses to become the 2nd seed in Group B and earned the twice-beat-advantage in the quarterfinals.
+In the quarterfinals the Squires defeated the defending champions Perpetual Junior Altas in two games to advanced in the Final Four and face the EAC Brigadiers.
+The Squires needed three games to oust the Brigadiers and advanced to the Finals.
+In the Finals, the Squires swept the Arellano Braves to capture their 15th NCAA championship.
+Justin Cargo was named NCAA Finals MVP, and head coach Andrew Estrella was the Head Coach of the Year.